More people succeed with IELTS -- the world’s most trusted English test.

 Social Work Courses for International Students in Australia

-You have a career that changes other people’s lives and allows you to live permanently abroad.
+Imagine this.
+You have a career that changes other people’s lives and allows you to live permanently in Australia.

-This guide will cover everything you need to know: including the social work programs and PR pathways you can take.
+This guide covers everything you need to know, including the social work programs, IELTS requirements and PR pathways for social workers.

 Social Work Programs in Australia

-Whether you’re enrolling to start college, or looking to advance your career with a graduate degree, here are the programs to fit your needs:
+Whether you’re enrolling to start university or looking to advance your career with a graduate degree, here are the programs to fit your needs:

 • Bachelor of Social Work (BSW) (3-4 years)